 - 1. Set the IAM property to 1. - 2.
 If the ID and region of the Redshift server cluster are not already provided through the Server property, then do the following: - a.
 Set the ClusterID property to the ID for the Redshift server cluster. - b.
 Set the Region property to the region for the Redshift server cluster. - 3.
-Set the DbUser property to the ID that you want to designate to the Redshift user - 4.
+Set the DbUser property to the ID that you want to designate to the Redshift user. - 4.
 If the ID you specified for the DbUser property does not already exist in your Redshift account, you must create it: - a.
 Set the AutoCreate property to 1. - b.
 Set the DbGroups property to the names of any user groups that you want the new DbUser to be added to, separated by commas. - 5.
-Optionally, set the EndpointUrl property to the endpoint used to communicate with the Redshift cluster. - 6.
-Optionally, set the StsEndpointUrl property to the endpoint used to communicate with the AWS Security Token Service (AWS STS).
+Optionally, set the EndpointUrl property to the endpoint used to communicate with the Redshift cluster.

-- 7. Optionally, set the AuthProfile property to the authentication profile you want to use to manage the connection settings. - 8.
+- 6. Optionally, set the StsEndpointUrl property to the endpoint used to communicate with the AWS Security Token Service (AWS STS). - 7.
+Optionally, set the AuthProfile property to the authentication profile you want to use to manage the connection settings. - 8.
 Set the AccessKeyID property to your Redshift access key ID. - 9.
 Set the SecretAccessKey property to your Redshift secret key. - 10.
-If you are using an IAM role, set the SessionToken property to your temporary session token.
+If you are using an IAM role, set the SessionToken property to your temporary session token. - 11.
+Optionally, set the group_federation property to 1 to enable group federation.